chaklam-silpasuwanchai/SpringBoot/README.md

 This repository is served as a teaching materials for **Software Architecture Design** which will focus on Enterprise Architectural Patterns, Enterprise Integration Patterns, and Microservices.

+This github is best used with the lab step-by-step guides: https://drive.google.com/drive/folders/13fDG9ui4xQ7_zKUgBbxWePZLE97MuXvY?usp=sharing

 **Important Notes**: The lab manuals may be outdated after a while, since most of these libraries version update every 6 months ago.
 Most of these manuals should work fine, but feel free to update these dependencies to its latest version.

 Topics include: